Born2Root/Fast-Font/README.md

 } calt;
 ```

-Apply this feature to any font you like.
-For example, using the [`addfeatures.py` script](https://github.com/simoncozens/test-fonts/blob/master/addfeatures.py).
-If you prefer an WYSIWYG-Editor I can really recommend "[FontLab](https://www.fontlab.com/)", "[FontCreator](https://www.high-logic.com/font-editor/fontcreator)" or "[Font-Forge](https://fontforge.org/)".

-To use the font in other languages world wide it is necessary to enrich it with the appropriate characters and their substitution.
-With about 120 special characters nearly all European languages are covered.
-See [opentype_feature.fea](opentype_feature.fea) for an elaborate example.

 ### Variation:
+You can change the behaviour of the font by changing the code and changing the glyphs.
+Possible is for example:

 -   Choose your fixation.
 How much of a word should be bold.
 -   Change the opacity of the bold letters.
 -   Apply to every font you want.
 -   Or use italic instead of bold.

+## How to apply the Speed-Reading feature to other Fonts:

+Apply the shown feature to any font you like.
+For example, using the [`addfeatures.py` script](https://github.com/simoncozens/test-fonts/blob/master/addfeatures.py).
+If you prefer an WYSIWYG-Editor I can really recommend "[FontLab](https://www.fontlab.com/)", "[FontCreator](https://www.high-logic.com/font-editor/fontcreator)" or "[Font-Forge](https://fontforge.org/)".

+To give you an introduction on how to do this, you can find an elaborate Tutorial for "FontLab 7" here: [Tutorial](https://github.com/Born2Root/Fast-Font/blob/main/README_Tutorial.md)

+To use the font in other languages world wide it is necessary to enrich it with the appropriate characters and their substitution.
+With about 120 special characters nearly all European languages are covered.
+See [opentype_feature.fea](opentype_feature.fea) for an elaborate example.

-## How to use:
+## How to use the Font:

 In Word, enable "Use Contextual Alternates" in the OpenType Features.